Public Art Across Maryland (PAAM)

 The Artist Selection Committee reviews a diverse pool of artist candidates drawn from the Maryland Public Artist Roster.
 Artists selected for a commission will contract directly with the unit of State Government responsible for the project and work directly with the project design team to ensure the artwork is intentionally and thoughtfully integrated into the project and accessible to the public.

-MSAC anticipates initiating commissions for approximately six state projects per year.
+MSAC anticipates initiating commissions for at least six state capital construction projects per year.

 Artwork Commissions are permanent, large-scale, publicly accessible artworks integrated into the construction or renovation of eligible State buildings.
 Artists who receive a commission can expect to be committed to a project for approximately two to five years, depending on the scale and timeframe of the construction project.

-Artwork Commission opportunities are open to all artists and artist-led teams who are residents of the United States.
+Artwork Commission opportunities are open to all artists and artist-led teams who are residents of the United States and its territories.

 For any questions about the Artwork Commissions Program or the Maryland Public Artist Roster please contact program staff listed at the bottom of the page.